 Hot showers

-Pool ❌ (lake swimming — crocs possible)
+Pool ❌ (lake — crocs possible)

 Potable water